Artemigos/Dotfiles/README.md

 # Dotfiles

 My personal set of dotfiles.
-Currently contains:

-- bash
-- bspwm
-- git
-- polybar
-- sxhkd
-- system
-- terminator (used before, keeping just in case)
-- vim
-- vscode

 Used on Ubuntu 18.04, but will gradually move to something Arch-based.

 ## Installing